 It’s essential that he or she knows the terrain and has visited most of the places designated for the tour.
 That way they can offer insights into where to shoot from, time of day and more importantly they’ll know what photographic opportunities are coming up ahead and that helps you decide on your approach and the type of lens to select.
 Perhaps they’ll also know local people and that’s about giving access.
 More of that later.

-Photographic students on a photography tour with us are more often than not capable with their camera.
+Photographic students on a photography tour with us are more often than not capable with their cameras.
 They don’t need an overbearing individual to dictate what to shoot but suggestions are received warmly.
 Finally, it’s better if the tour leader is not leading every set-up with their camera.
 It’s your photography tour.
 They should be patient and supportive.

 It doesn’t matter if they’re not a world established travel photographer.
 Your photos are the important thing.
 As long as they can impart useful information when requested to get you out of a tight spot with your photography.
 It may be changing camera position or trying a different focal length.
 I think of the tutor on the road as being equivalent to the golf caddie.
 Can they quickly assess how to improve your images.
 One gadget you can take on a tour to help facilitate this is a loupe.
-Have one these dangling around your neck and pinned to the screen your tutor can look at your photos even standing bright sunlight.
+Have one of these dangling around your neck and pinned to the screen your tutor can look at your photos even standing in bright sunlight.

 Genre – what kind of photography am I interested in?